zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-delete.md

 The `SaveChanges` method makes it quite impossible to handle this kind of situation due to the number of database round-trips required.
 The `SaveChanges` performs one database round-trip for every entity to delete.
 So, if you need to delete 10,000 entities, 10,000 database round-trips will be performed which is **INSANELY** slow.

-The `BulkDelete` in counterpart requires the minimum number of database round-trips possible.
+The `BulkDelete` by contrast requires the minimum number of database round-trips possible.
 For example, under the hood for SQL Server, a `SqlBulkCopy` is performed first in a temporary table, then a `DELETE` from the temporary table to the destination table is performed which is the fastest way available.

 ## Real Life Scenarios

 ### Delete with custom key
 You want to delete entities, but you don't have the primary key.
-The `ColumnPrimaryKeyExpression` let you use as a key any property or combination of properties.
+The `ColumnPrimaryKeyExpression` lets you use any property or combination of properties as a key.

 ```csharp
 context.BulkDelete(customers, options => options.ColumnPrimaryKeyExpression = c => c.Code);